-I took the two gentlemen around the hotel for a 20-minute tour, showing them all the entrances and exists and answering all their questions.
+I took the two gentlemen around the hotel for a 20-minute tour, showing them all the entrances and exists while answering all their questions.
 I also took them to the roof on the 42nd floor above the Revolving Restaurant as well as the lower floor by the Nile.
 We finally exchanged business cards before I escorted them to the main entrance and bid them farewell.

 Then the Engineering to make sure that all lights and electric appliances are working perfectly.